 Total contact hours: 22

 Total study hours: 150

-BA Social Anthropology (inc. BA Social Anthropology with language programmes and joint programmes), BSc Anthropology
+BA Social Anthropology and associated programmes BSc Anthropology

 Method of assessment